 Take steps to protect your home and property.
 Residents are responsible for securing their home and property in the event of a disaster—sand bagging is one example.
 In advance of the freshet/flooding season, Emergency Management BC provides sand bags to residents if the need becomes apparent.

 Sign up for the RDCK Emergency Notification System.
-If you haven’t already, please go to this link to recieve instant notifications in the event of an evacuation in your area https://rdckemergency.connectrocket.com/.
+If you haven’t already, please sign up to recieve notification in the event of an evacuation order or need to shelter-in-place in your area: https://rdckemergency.connectrocket.com/.

 Stay in the know.
 In potentially life-threatening circumstances, the RDCK—with the support of Emergency Management BC—may issue and Evacuation Alert or an Evacuation Order to residents living in a flood hazard area.
 Any Evacuation Alerts or Orders will be communicated through the RDCK Emergency Notification System, as well as via our website and Facebook page, and through local media.
 In the event of a flood or other emergency, stay tuned in to your local radio station.